-To solve this problem, EKIVOLT chose the Wattsense Box, which quickly centralizes the data collected from all devices by using several technologies, such as the BACnet protocol and the LoRa network, to communicate with IoT sensors deployed by EKIVOLT on certain sub-meters.
+To solve this problem, EKIVOLT chose the Wattsense solution, which quickly centralizes the data collected from all devices with a box by communicating with different protocols, such as the BACnet protocol and the LoRa network, to connect with IoT sensors deployed by EKIVOLT on certain sub-meters.

 For EKIVOLT's customers, the results are multiple; clients get more accurate billing and can also comply with the NOME law.
 24/7 access to consumption data is provided, facilitating accurate analyses to implement energy efficiency measures.

 The NOME law was created as part of the European competition law.
 Opening up to competition and creating a single market on a European scale is part of the EU's energy policy.

 The partnership between EKIVOLT and Wattsense continues to grow with the following results :